knaaptime/seg_networks/paper/results_graphs.md

 interpreted with caution.
 As such, we attempt to isolate the relationships among variables in the following section.

+<-- The previous paragraph seems out of place? -->

 ## Modeling the Difference Between Metrics

 To understand the importance of graph structure on the difference between segregation